What Are the Different Phases (Stages) of Clinical Trials?

 - Phase I: First human test step.
 Measures safety; best dosage and delivery method (by mouth, injected); side effects.
 Enrolls small number of participants.

 - Phase IV: After FDA approval.
 Monitors effects of long-term use and compares new medicines to others.
 Many times, there is no phase IV trial.
+Thousands of people are involved in a phase IV trial.

 Read more about clinical trials and the providers who helped us write this page in our Guide to Understanding Breast Cancer Treatment Research Studies.